 Curious about how to blend your STEM interests, like biotechnology and business?
 We have personal insights just for you, from our very own student Ria J.!
 In fact, Ria is not only working on cutting-edge biotech research, but working on plans to strike out on her own.
 Let’s see what she has to say about succeeding in high school and beyond!

-This interview is one installment in our Empowering Activities series.
-To read more profiles like this, check out other posts right here on our blog!
+This interview is Part 3 in our Empowering Activities series.
+To read more, check out the rest of the series right here!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

 Ria J. is from the Bay Area and is currently a sophomore at UCLA studying Human Biology and Society.
 She has always been passionate about exploring the bridge between biology and society, and her current focus is in biotechnology and entrepreneurship.
 She also enjoys writing and research opportunities around this topic.
 In her free time, Ria loves to volunteer with youth and spend time with her friends exploring LA.